ewolff/service-mesh-primer/manuscript/02-Why-Service-Meshes.md

 adding some hardware resources to improve the reliability of a system might be acceptable.

+## Alternatives to Service Meshes {#section-why-alternatives}

+While services meshes provide a lot of features, there are also alternatives.
+Monitoring, logging, and resilience can be implemented as part of a microservice.
+There are numerous libraries that support the implementation of these features.
+However, an infrastructure to collect the monitoring and logging data still has to be setup.
+Also libraries are only available for specific programming languages or platforms.
+So if a microservice should be implemented in a different programming language or on a different platform, another library must be used.
+That is an additional effort and makes it harder to use different technologies in the microservices.
+However, because there are no proxies involved, the performance might be better.
+Also libraries don't rely on a modification to the infrastructure.
+So if just a few microservices should include the features mentioned above, libraries might be the better solution because the behavior of the infrastructure and therefore of all other microservices are not modified at all.
+Also in same cases developers can not modify the infrastructure because a different part of the organization or even a different organization manages it.

+For routing technologies such as reverse proxies or API gateways might be alternatives.
+They are specialized in providing just these features.
+Limiting the feature set might make them easier to handle than a service mesh.
+However, it also means that they do not provide all the other features a service mesh has to offer.

+For security, an infrastructure that provides certificates must be set up, certificates must be distributed, and the communication must be encrypted.
+While there are alternatives, they also require a modification to the infrastructure and have a limited set of features.
+Also non-authorized microservices must not be able to get certificates from the infrastructure.
+Service meshes control the proxies that need to receive the certificates.
+So it is quite easy for a service mesh to ensure that certificates are distributed securely because the control all of parts of the communication infrastructure.

 ## Conclusion {#section-why-conclusion}

 Service meshes are based on a rather simple idea: Add proxies to the